TangJiakai/agentscope/README.md

 ```
 to launch the LLM model server.

-You can also use other LLM APIs.
+You can also use other LLM APIs based on vllm inference framework.

+*p.s.
+You can set multiply LLM models.*

 #### 2.3.2 LLM Configuration
-Get the `llm_api` (for example, [http://localhost:8083/](http://localhost:8083/v1)), and fill that URL into `simulation/examples/<scenario>/configs/model_configs.json`.
+Get the `llm_api` (for example, [http://localhost:8083/v1](http://localhost:8083/v1)), and fill that URL into `simulation/examples/<scenario>/configs/model_configs.json`.
 You can set multiply LLM models.

 #### 2.3.3 Simualtion Configuration
 Configure the following files in the configs directory of the specific scenario (e.g., `simulation/examples/<scenario>/configs`):